weixian-zhang/Panorama/README.md

  ### Network Monitoring Guide
  This section provides a summary of the available Azure network monitoring tools and how to setup and use them.
  A great [video](https://www.youtube.com/watch?v=3J97zMYhSCw) that covers all current Azure networking tools.

+ references:

  ---
  #### Azure Load Balancer Insights
    What this does?
-   * Topology visuals of load balancer rule to backend-pool resources with colored link-lines to show traffic health
+   * Topology visuals of load balancer IP -> LB rule to backend-pool resources with colored link-lines to show traffic health
+   * Availability: Backend pool health probe by backend VM IP addressa nd by Port.
+E.g: Backend VM can have healthy probes on port:80 but not port:443 due to no SSL cert setup.
-   * Data path availability and health probe status group by Frontend IP
+   * Data Throughput: How much Megabytes is going through your Load Balancer by Frontend IP and Port
-   * ...more will be added
+   * Flow Distribution:
+     * Inbound: Total count of request/traffic coming into LB and distributed to each of the backend VM
+     * Outbound: Total count of outbound request/traffic created by eech of your VM
    references: [video](https://www.youtube.com/watch?v=qfzOTNKYTgU)

  ---